syncfusion-content/xamarin-docs/Xamarin/SfTreeView/Accessibility.md

 ---
 layout: post
 title: Automation in Xamarin TreeView Control | Syncfusion
-description: Describes about setting automation id to find and interact with inner elements in TreeView
+description: Describes about setting automation id to TreeView for automation framework to find and interact with control inner elements.
 platform: Xamarin
 control: TreeView
 documentation: ug